LISA: A Layer-wise Integration and Suppression Approach for Hallucination Mitigation in Multimodal Large Language Models: Methodology

 \paragraph{Layer-wise Spectral Suppression.}

 For each transformer layer $l$, we define its spectral energy as the squared Frobenius norm of its query and key matrices:

-As shown in Figure~\ref{fig:spectral-layer-curve}, spectral energy remains low in shallow layers (preservation zone), gradually increases in middle layers (interaction zone), and often spikes in deep layers (suppression zone), aligning with the emergence of hallucinations.
+As shown in Figure~\ref{fig:spectral-layer-curve}, spectral energy remains low and dispersed in shallow layers (preservation zone), gradually increases in middle layers (interaction zone) as semantic fusion occurs, and often shows abrupt spikes in deep layers (suppression zone), which we have found to align with the emergence of hallucinations.

-To suppress unstable activations, we apply a spectral scaling factor to the scaled dot-product attention:
+To suppress unstable activations and prevent them from dominating the generation process, we apply a dynamic spectral modulation factor to the scaled dot-product attention.
+This mechanism is designed to constrain high-energy spikes while minimally affecting stable, low-energy activations:

-where $\gamma$ controls suppression strength, and $\epsilon$ is a small positive constant ensuring numerical stability in the logarithmic term.
+where $\epsilon$ is a small positive constant to ensure numerical stability.
+The suppression strength parameter, $\gamma$, is not a fixed value but is dynamically set based on the layer index $l$.
+We model this relationship using a simple monotonically increasing function that reflects the functional hierarchy of the transformer.

+where $L$ is the total number of layers in the model.
+For the model used in our experiments, $L$ is the total number of decoder layers, which is 32.
+This linear model is the simplest and most interpretable way to capture the observed monotonic increase in representation change across layers.
+It requires tuning only two boundary parameters, $\gamma_{\text{min}}$ and $\gamma_{\text{max}}$.
+Specifically, setting $\gamma_{\text{min}} = 0.0$ ensures the shallowest layers apply no spectral suppression at all, preserving input fidelity. $\gamma_{\text{max}} = 0.9$ is empirically chosen as the maximum strength that significantly curtails hallucination while maintaining coherent generation quality.
+This dynamic approach ensures that the suppression strength increases progressively with layer depth, ranging from a minimum value $\gamma_{\text{min}}$ for the shallowest layers to a maximum value $\gamma_{\text{max}}$ for the deepest layers.
 The modulated attention then becomes:

-where $d_k$ is the dimensionality of the query/key vectors, and $\sqrt{d_k}$ serves as a normalization factor.
-This constrains deep-layer spikes while preserving stable shallow-layer signals.
+where $d_k$ is the dimensionality of the query/key vectors.
+By specifically constraining high-energy spikes in deeper layers, this targeted suppression method mitigates overactivation while preserving the robust representation capacity of the network's more stable layers.

 \paragraph{Cross-layer Token Fusion.}